-By 1970, Northern Pacific merged with rival Great Northern; as well as the Chicago, Burlington & Quincy to form Burlington Northern, who began operations of this line.
+Ownership did not change until 1970, when Northern Pacific merged with rival Great Northern and partner Chicago, Burlington & Quincy to form Burlington Northern.

 This massive high trestle crosses the Sheyenne River and its massive valley at Valley City.